Germoe/hit-predictor/reports/project_report.md

 Solving the problem of Hit Song Prediction is not only an interesting scientific challenge that could help us understand the inner workings of popularity.
 It could also lead to very tangible business benefits.

 **Record Label Industry**:
 In many ways the risks and rewards structure of the traditional book publishing industry applies to the music industry as well.
 In general terms, a record label signs on a new artist based on the experience of the A&R department, some circumstential evidence and increasingly evidence from prior success through self-publishing and self-promotion.
 The upfront investments in these artists is often substantial and generally ranges from a few hundred thousand USD to multiple million USD.
-These investments often include a debut album or increasingly often mini-albums, which requires song selection.
+These investments often include a debut album or increasingly mini-albums, both of which requires song selection.
 Choosing the right song for a publishing item can be crucial to the future success of an artist, especially in the early parts of their career.
 A tool for predicting the chance of commercial success based on its intrinsic characteristics has many potential benefits:

-- Support in the Song selection process
+- Support in the song selection process
 - Allows for more calculated risks and diversified portfolios
 - Generates feedback for the A&R department when signing on a new artist
-- Feedback for Songwriters in their daily work
+- Feedback for songwriters in their daily work

 **Radio Stations**
 Programming of radio stations is increasingly important, especially with the rise of streaming services taking up more and more market share.
 Most of us have experienced a radio station not playing a song we like, followed by the immediate reaction to switch to a different station.
-For linear media, such as radio stations, it is therefore important to consistently Hit your taste profile.
+For linear media, such as radio stations, it is therefore important to consistently Hit our taste profile.
 Hit song prediction can help with this issue.

 Programming of radio stations is often history-focused, whether that is by choosing only songs from the Top 40 or artists that have already gained popularity in the past and sticking to their portfolio.
 A Hit Song predictor would allow radio stations to reduce the quantity of songs that fall into the realm of possibilities without having to stick to established artists or other suboptimal guidelines.
 This would allow for more time in creating valuable programming.